Clemson vs. TCU: Sportsbook promo codes, odds, spread, over/under - December 9

 Clemson vs. TCU Betting Trends

-- Clemson has put together a 4-3-0 record against the spread this season.
+- Clemson has put together a 4-3-0 ATS record so far this year.

+- TCU has put together a 3-4-0 ATS record so far this season.

-- In the Tigers' seven games this season, the combined scoring has gone over the point total five times.
+- In the Horned Frogs' seven chances this season, the combined scoring has gone over the point total four times.

-- TCU has won three games against the spread this season, while failing to cover four times.

-- The Horned Frogs and their opponents have combined to go over the point total four out of seven times this season.

 Clemson Futures Odds